Saurabh7642/The-Resistance-of-Randomness/README.md

 ---

-### 3. Equivalence via the Graph Laplacian

-By identifying:
+## 5. Establishing the Equivalence

+The random walk equations and circuit equations become identical if we make the following identification:

 $$
 V_i = E[x_i]
 $$

-and choosing external currents **I_i = d_i** for all nodes except the target, the circuit equations become identical to the random walk equations.
+and choose external currents:

+$$
+I_i = d_i \quad \text{for all } i \neq v
+$$

+With this choice, the equations governing voltages exactly match the equations governing expected hitting times.

-Current conservation implies that the total injected current equals **2m**, the total degree mass of the graph.
+Current conservation implies that the total injected current equals:

+$$
+\sum_i d_i = 2m
+$$

+where \( m \) is the number of edges in the graph.

 ---

-### 4. Uniqueness and Solvability
+## 6. Uniqueness and the Graph Laplacian

-The system can be written in matrix form:
+The system can be written compactly as:

 $$
 L V = I
 $$

-where **L = D − A** is the graph Laplacian.
+where \( L = D - A \) is the **graph Laplacian**.

-Since the Laplacian is singular (voltages are defined up to a constant), one node is **grounded** to obtain a unique solution.
+The Laplacian matrix is singular because voltages are only defined up to an additive constant.
+To obtain a unique solution, one node is *grounded* by fixing its voltage to zero.

+This guarantees a unique solution for the voltages, and hence for the expected hitting times.

 ---

-### 5. Commute Time via Superposition
+## 7. Deriving the Commute Time Identity

-Using linearity and superposition:

-- Two circuits (grounded at *u* and *v*) are combined,
+To compute the commute time, two circuit configurations are considered:

+1. A circuit grounded at node \( v \), yielding \( H_{uv} \)
+2. A circuit grounded at node \( u \), yielding \( H_{vu} \)

-- Currents cancel at all intermediate nodes,
+By reversing currents in the second circuit and applying the superposition principle, currents cancel at all intermediate nodes.

-- A net current of **2m** flows from *u* to *v*.
+The resulting circuit has a net current of \( 2m \) flowing from \( u \) to \( v \).

 By Ohm’s Law: